GetDotaStats/stat-collection/README.md

 1. Download the statcollection from github and merge the scripts folder into your game/YOUR_ADDON/ folder.
 2. In your addon_game_mode.lua file, copy this line at the top: require('statcollection/init')
-3. Go into the scripts/vscripts/statcollection folder and inside the `settings.kv` file, change the modID XXXXX value with the modID key that was handed to you by an admin.
+3. Go into the scripts/vscripts/statcollection folder and inside the `settings.kv` file, change the modID XXXXX value with the modID key from the site (when an admin has approved the mod).
+You can see the stats of your mod and the key here: http://getdotastats.com/#s2__my__mods
 4. After this, you will be sending the default basic stats when a lobby is succesfully created, and after the match ends.
    You are encouraged to add your own gamemode-specific stats (such as a particular game setting or items being purchased).
 More about this soon.